 I've hidden something from the primary navigation, but people can still find it.

 Hiding items from the navigation bar removes the links but doesn't change the permissions on the item.
-Remove any access rules to ensure that people can't access an item.
+Remove any access rules to ensure that people cannot access an item.

 When does the primary navigation collapse items into more links?

-The More Links option appears based on the longest item in the navigation bar and how many of those items the navigation bar can fit.
-Suppose the navigation bar contains a microblog channel called "supercalifragilisticexpialidocious."
-In that case, it will count how many characters it can fit in the bar and collapse items into More Links as soon as there's one too many.
+The More Links option appears based on the longest item in the navigation bar and how many items the navigation bar can fit.
+If the navigation bar contains a microblog channel called "supercalifragilisticexpialidocious", it will count the number of characters it can fit in the bar and collapse items into More Links as soon as there are too many.

 An item is only appearing in the primary navigation for administrators.
 Why does it not appear for other workplace members?

-The primary navigation feature obeys all access rules, so people may have different items in their navigation bar based on their access to the digital workplace.
-If an item doesn't appear, it is likely that they don't have the proper permissions to access it.
+The primary navigation feature obeys all access rules, so people may see different items in their navigation bar depending on their access to the digital workplace.
+If an item doesn't appear, it is likely that they don't have the appropriate access permissions to view it.